Fueling Your Gentle Giant: A Guide to a Healthy Diet for Giant Breed Dogs

 Fats provide essential energy and help keep your dog’s coat shiny and skin healthy.
 Omega-3 and Omega-6 fatty acids (found in fish oil or flaxseed) are especially beneficial.

-If carbs are included, they should come from whole food sources like sweet potatoes, oats, or brown rice—not cheap fillers.
+Carbs they should come from whole food sources like sweet potatoes, oats, or rice—not cheap fillers.

 4. Vitamins and Minerals: